 The collaboration provides Janssen with an exclusive license to commercialize IMBRUVICA outside of the United States and co-exclusively with AbbVie in the United States.
 Both parties are responsible for the development, manufacturing and marketing of any products generated as a result of the collaboration.
 The collaboration has no set duration or specific expiration date and provides for potential future development, regulatory and approval milestone payments of up to \$200 million to AbbVie.
 The collaboration also includes a cost sharing arrangement for associated collaboration activities.
-Except in certain cases, Janssen is responsible for approximately 60% of collaboration development costs and AbbVie is responsible for the remaining 40% of collaboration development costs.
+Except in certain cases, Janssen is responsible for approximately 60% of collaboration development costs.